civicrm/probot-civicrm/README.md

 a comment which includes this line:

 ```
-/civici test
+/test
 ```

 By default, the bot only tests PRs submitted by [collaborators](https://developer.github.com/v3/repos/collaborators/#check-if-a-user-is-a-collaborator) on the repository.
-If a PR is submitted by someone who doesn't have sufficient access, a collabrator can trigger a test per above (`/civici test`).
+If a PR is submitted by someone who doesn't have sufficient access, a collabrator can trigger a test per above (`/test`).
 (TODO: More real-world testing of this.)